chulminy/AE_ENVE_GEOE_121/old/s2024/README.md

 * Moore, Holly. *"MATLAB for Engineers,"* Pearson, 2017.

 ## Course Outline
 All lectures will be delivered in person.
 The lectures will cover the course materials (You can download it from [**here**](comp_method_book_cm_s21.pdf)), developed by the instructor.
-Quizzes are all cumulative.
-The quizzes to be covered are based on the knowledge from the current and all previous modules.
+Homework assignments and quizzes are all cumulative.
+The assignments and quizzes to be covered are based on the knowledge from the current and all previous modules.

 Lectures are to deliver fundamental knowledge and information in each module and **are not to give a direction on how to solve your homework assignments or quizzes**.
 However, all the practice problems were designed based on the course materials.
 Thus, if students do not find the relevance between them, they have not understood lectures yet and should carefully review them again.